mrgizmo212/aibt-modded/README.md

 ## 📖 Project Overview

 TTG AI is an AI-powered trading platform that allows users to:
-- Create and manage AI trading models
+- ✅ Create and manage AI trading models (Create/Edit/Delete - functional)
-- Execute daily and intraday trading strategies
+- ✅ Execute daily and intraday trading strategies (Backend implemented)
-- Monitor portfolio performance in real-time
+- ✅ Monitor portfolio performance in real-time (SSE feed implemented, may have UX issues)
-- View AI reasoning and decision logs
+- ✅ View AI reasoning and decision logs (LogsViewer component exists)
-- Compare strategies on a global leaderboard
+- ⚠️ Compare strategies on a global leaderboard (Admin-only, may not be fully functional)

+**Note:** Core features are implemented but may need refinement.
+Frontend UI/UX is functional but not polished.

 ### Architecture